MathieuDuponchelle/meson-input-validation-poc/README.md

 compiler-grade error reporting (showing the exact line and column where the error occured, along with a helpful message).

-Regarding documentation, I've already started playing around a bit in error to generate user-readable prototypes, I'm not yet entirely sure about the formatting (I did see the proposal on the playground page).
+Regarding documentation, I've already started playing around a bit in order to generate user-readable prototypes, I'm not yet entirely sure about the formatting (I did see the proposal on the playground page).
 You can look at the formatted versions of the currently tested prototypes by running